zliu41/zliu41.github.io/about/index.md

 layout: page
 ---

-I am a Haskell engineer, currently working at Kitty Hawk.
-I live in the San Francisco bay area.
+I am a Haskell engineer, currently working at Kitty Hawk and living in the San Francisco bay area.
+I came across Haskell in 2017, more or less by accident, and after being completely fascinated by it, started writing Haskell professionally in 2018.
 This blog contains some random Haskell topics I happen to find worth writing about.

 Besides Haskell I'm passionate about a few other things: